 Item Description Name Name that identifies this profile.
-Maximum length is 15 characters.
 Available Keyword Objects All keyword objects that have not been added to this profile.
 Selected Keyword Objects Keyword objects that have been added to this profile.

 To add a Service Type Object to the Service Type Group, select it under Available Service Type Objects, then click the >> button.
 To remove a Service Type Object to the Service Type Group, select it under Selected Service Type Objects, then click the << button.